-Registered dental assistants are dental assistants who have obtained licensing within that state of employment and/or training, and are allowed to perform a wider range of job duties, which could include constructing temporary crowns, taking tooth impressions, and applying fluoride.
-With the additional credentials, you can potentially advance your career to higher level positions.
+Registered dental assistants are dental assistants who have obtained licensing within that state of employment and/or training and are allowed to perform a wider range of job duties, which could include constructing temporary crowns, taking tooth impressions, and applying fluoride.
+With the additional credentials, you could potentially advance your career to higher level positions.
 Keep in mind that specific job titles for different types of dental assistants vary from state to state.

-Again, the courses that dental assistants must take can vary depending on state requirements and specific school programs.
+The courses that dental assistants must take can vary depending on state requirements and specific school programs.
 However, dental assistant students can expect to take courses covering the basics of healthcare work and learn the skills for this type of career.
 Some classes dental assistant students often take include:

 Other types of certifications that DANB offers include National Entry Level Dental Assistant, Certified Preventive Functions Dental Assistant, and Certified Restorative Functions Dental Assistant.
 These certifications are recognized nationally as well, should the dental assistant decide to move from one state to another.

-Working as a dental assistant can provide you with a rewarding career that involves caring for others.
+Working as a dental assistant can provide you with a career that involves caring for others.
 Learning more about the specific job duties and responsibilities dental assistants handle, as well as where they work and how they can advance their careers, can help you decide if you want to pursue this career path.

 Dental assistants handle a wide range of duties and responsibilities, such as scheduling appointments and assisting with patient care.
-Exact job duties and responsibilities for dental assistants can vary depending on where they work and what kind of training they have.
+Exact job duties and responsibilities for dental assistants vary depending on where they work and what kind of training they have.
 In general, dental assistants work alongside dentists and dental hygienists throughout the day.
-Some of the tasks they handle as part of their workload include the following:
+Some of the tasks they handle as part of their workload could include the following:

 Dental assistants with specialized training and certification can perform additional tasks, such as taking X-rays, applying sealants, applying fluoride treatment, or administering topical anesthetics.